mirandabohm/Sentiment_Analysis_Classifier/README.md

 ```
 ! pip install matplotlib
 ```

+## Project Structure
+The GloVe and Kaggle data will need to be downloaded from their respective sites and placed within a subdirectory named Data.

 ## Future Tasks
 Model accuracy averaged around 75-85% on training and testing data, with various parameters.